FreedomParrot/NeoVulnScanner/README.md

 ## 🙏 Acknowledgments

 - Inspired by [OWASP ZAP](https://www.zaproxy.org/).
-- Thanks to xAI's Grok for the initial code spark! 🤖
 - Cyberpunk vibes: Neon dreams from Blade Runner & Ghost in the Shell. 🌌

 <div align="center">